Online, Virtual and Classroom Courses

 NG2 / IG2: Risk Assessment

-The NG2/IG2 assessment is a practical work-based assignment that assesses ability to conduct the foundational skill of any health and safety professional - a risk assessment and control of hazards.
+The NG2/IG2 assessment is a practical work-based assignment that assesses the ability to conduct the foundational skill of any health and safety professional - a risk assessment and control of hazards.

 You can take as long as you want on your assignment, but it should only take you around 3 hours to complete.